- Free delivery over £40

 For women using the combined pill, the chance of breast cancer slightly increases.
 However, it is not known whether this is caused by the treatment or simply because women on the pill are more likely to visit the doctor and receive a checkup.
 You should check your breasts for lumps regularly and speak to your doctor if you notice anything unusual.

-It is possible to experience bleeding outside of the placebo days.
-If this happens for more than three months, or if it starts after you have been taking eloine for more than three months, speak to your doctor.
+It is possible to experience irregular bleeding outside of the placebo pill days.
+If this happens for more than three months, or if it starts after you have been taking Eloine for more than three months, speak to your doctor.

 It is possible that no bleeding will occur during the placebo days.
 If this happens, and you are sure that you have taken all of your pills correctly, then it is incredibly unlikely that you will become pregnant.

-If you do not bleed for two months in a row then it is possible that you are pregnant.
+If you do not bleed for two months in a row then you may be pregnant.
 Contact your doctor straight away and only begin to take the next course of pills if you know that you aren’t pregnant.

 Some medications can make eloine less effective and cause unexpected bleeding, these include:

-- Epilepsy medication (primidone, phenytoin, barbituates, carbamazepine, oxcarbazepine)
+- Epilepsy medication (primidone, phenytoin, barbiturates, carbamazepine, oxcarbazepine)

 - Tuberculosis medication (rifampicin)